gioelecrispo/gioelecrispo.github.io/content/blog/making-an-app-with-kivy.md

 <br>

-However, in other respects Kivy is still a bit immature.
+However, in other aspects Kivy is still a bit immature.
 Let's take audio as an example.
 A respectable game must have a good soundtrack and the ability to mute for anyone who doesn't like it 😂.